10.1 Policy

 b. good operational security is maintained on the campus.

-1. Exceptions will also be made when government agencies, educational and research institutions, corporations, and media visit lab buildings for campus tours guided by OIST employees or students.
+1. Exceptions will also be made when government agencies, educational and research institutions, corporations, and media visit lab buildings for campus tours guided by the University employees or students.

-2. Outside parties when permitted to enter inside OIST acknowledge that they do so at their own risk.
+3. Outside parties when permitted to enter inside the Univeristy acknowledge that they do so at their own risk.

 a.
-Accident in OIST properties is at their own risk.
+Accident in the University's properties is at their own risk.

 b.
-OIST will not bear any responsibilities for lost or stolen personal belongings in OIST properties.
+The University will not bear any responsibilities for lost or stolen personal belongings in OIST properties.

 c.
-If there is trouble or accident, ask OIST staff to call Security Center immediately.
+If there is any trouble or accident, ask a member of the University staff to call Security Control Center (Bosai Center) immediately.

 Table of Contents